moshekaplan/palo_alto_firewall_analyzer/README.md

 Python3 scripts for reviewing and fixing Palo Alto Firewall configurations

-This repository contains the following user scripts:

-* `pan_policy_validator.py` - Detects Palo Alto Network firewall configuration issues
-* `pan_policy_fixer.py` - Fixes detected Palo Alto Network firewall configuration issues
+This repository contains the script `pan_analyzer.py`, which can detects and fix Palo Alto Network firewall configuration issues.

 The validators are designed to have as few false positives as possible.
 If there is a false positive, please [report an issue](https://github.com/moshekaplan/palo_alto_firewall_analyzer/issues/new)!